ron2015schmitt/Mathematiques-old/todo/README.md

 ## Items for V7.0 -- Functions and coordinate systems in 2D and 3D
 1. [2D and 3D Coordinate Systems](coordsystems.md)
+1. Integrals and derivatives along each of the two dimensions of a Tensor
 1. [Functions: R^n -> R^m](functions.md)

 ## Other